"Consciousness is not a thing that exists, but an event that occurs."

 Dalai Lama

 "Generally, it’s during our efforts to help others in their confusion that we experience some relief from our own confusion.
 This potential for mutual benefit is always present.
 For this reason, we should not share in the view that we are intelligent and that the poor confused person in front of us doesn’t know better.
 At the same time, we should not expect any results or rewards.
 In short, genuine compassion is something free from maneuvers of any kind.”
-(Book: Rebel Buddha)

 Dzogchen Ponlop Rinpoche